Soumalya1857/Zarkan/README.md

 - various functions to be added
 - will add a proper documentation for this language
 - support for built in functions are given
+- multi line functionality added
+- documentation is on its way

 run `shell.py` **to enter the language shell**